quintel/documentation/general/nomenclature.md

 The various stakeholders needed to cover the steps from generation to consumption of energy.
 An energy chain typically includes entities that are concerned with generation, transmission, distribution, sale en consumption of energy.

 ## Ivy
-Working title for the calculation suite being developped by Alliander and Quintel Intelligence for detailed calculations in local energy situations (testing grounds).
+Working title for the calculation suite being developped by Alliander and Quintel Intelligence for detailed calculations in local energy situations ('testing grounds').

+#### New ideas:
+* Local Energy Solutions (LES)
+* ETM Local
+* ETM Infra

 ## Local scenario
 The combination of a scaled scenario, and a topology.